Nobusuke Kishi: Economic manager of Manchukuo

 Kishi has been described as the "mastermind" behind the industrial development of Japan's puppet state in Manchuria.
-Kishi had first come to the attention of the Kwantung Army officers as a rising star in the Ministry of Commerce and Industry who openly touted the policies of Nazi Germany and called for policies of "industrial rationalization" to eliminate capitalist competition in support of state goalsideas that accorded with the Army's idea of a "national defense state".
-In 1935, Kishi was appointed Manchukuo's Vice Minister of Industrial Development.
+Kishi had first come to the attention of the Kwantung Army officers as a rising star in the Ministry of Commerce and Industry who supported "industrial rationalization" to restrict capitalist competition in support of state goalsideas that accorded with the Army's idea of a "national defense state".
+In 1936, Kishi was appointed Manchukuo's Vice Minister of Industry.
 Kishi was given complete control of Manchukuo's economy by the military, with the authority to do whatever he liked just as long as industrial growth was increased.

 In 1936, Kishi was one of the drafters of Manchukuo's first Five-Year Plan.
 Clearly modeled on the Soviet Union's first five-year plan, Manchukuo's Five-Year Plan was intended to dramatically boost heavy industry in order to vastly increase production of coal, steel, electricity, and weapons for military purposes.
 In order to enact the new plan, Kishi persuaded the military to allow private capital into Manchukuo, successfully arguing that the military's policy of having state-owned corporations leading Manchukuo's industrial development was costing the Japanese state too much money.
 One of the new public-private corporations founded to assist in carrying out the Five-Year Plan was the Manchurian Industrial Development Company (MIDC), established in 1937, which attracted a staggering 5.2 billion yen in private investment, making it by far the largest capital project in the Japanese empire; by comparison, the total annual budget of Japan's national government was 2.5 billion yen in 1937 and 3.2 billion yen in 1938.
 Kishi was instrumental in recruiting Nissan Group founder Yoshisuke Aikawa as president of the MIDC.
 As part of the deal, the Nissan Group's entire operations were supposed to be transferred over to Manchuria to form the basis of the new MIDC.
 The system that Kishi pioneered in Manchuria of a state-guided economy where corporations made their investments on government orders later served as the model for Japan's post-1945 development, and subsequently, that of South Korea and China as well.